slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"No artist tolerates reality."
 -- Friedrich Nietzsche [1844]*

-> *"An artist is not paid by his work but by his vision."
--- James Whistler*

 > *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
 -- George Bernard Shaw [1856]*